 Each time you come in for service you will be given a calibration form, you must keep this form along with your installation form, in your vehicle at all times.
 This is evidence that you are keeping your Breath Alcohol Ignition Interlock Device (BAIID) properly maintained.
 Every day when you power up your device it will display a countdown to your next mandatory service date.
-Your device has a 7-day buffer by design (should operate normally for 7 days beyond the “service due at midnight” notification).

 Please be sure you understand how to use this device before you leave today!

 If you have an event which results in a “LOCK DUE 7 DAY” Message, you will need to pay an early return fee, these can occur from not following directions so be sure you know how to use the device.

 WARNING!
 ANY PERSON TAMPERING, CIRCUMVENTING, OBSCURING CAMERA IMAGES, OR OTHERWISE MISUSING THIS DEVICE IS GUILTY OF A CLASS A MISDEMEANOR, TAMPERS WILL BE DETECTED BY THE DEVICE AND REPORTED TO YOUR SENTENCING AGENCY, AND THE KANSAS DEPARTMENT OF REVENUE, and THE KANSAS DEPARTMENT OF TRANSPORTATION